hammerdirt/pwa/README.md

 #### Use

 This app is part of the hammerdirt! infrastructure.
-Authenticated users can log survey results and wirte articles.
+Authenticated users can log survey results and write articles.
 System admin is not handled through this app.

 ### The hammerdirt infrastructure: